Jonas H. Ingram: World War II

-In the early years of World War II, Ingram was promoted to rear admiral on January 10, 1941 and served as Commander Task Force Three prior to his designation in September 1942 as Commander South Atlantic Force, United States Atlantic Fleet, with the rank of vice admiral.
+In the early years of World War II, Ingram was promoted to rear admiral on January 10, 1941, and served as Commander Task Force Three prior to his designation in September 1942 as Commander South Atlantic Force, United States Atlantic Fleet, with the rank of vice admiral.
 This force, with headquarters in Brazil, guarded shipping in the coastal waters south of the Equator and throughout the United States zone of responsibility in the South Atlantic.
 Ingram's command included air and surface units of Brazil which were brought to a high state of efficiency through his leadership and coordinating efforts.
 The ability to develop and maintain harmony and close cooperation with Brazilian naval forces contributed to the control of the South Atlantic achieved by the Allies.
 He assumed personal responsibility for properly equipping and training the Brazilian Navy and for their combat operations against U-Boats and German raiders and later for the important task of maintaining the air and sea rescue patrol for ultimate deployment in the Pacific.
 For his services in these important commands, he was awarded the Navy Distinguished Service Medal and a gold award star in lieu of a second award.

 On November 15, 1944, Ingram was appointed Commander-in-Chief, United States Atlantic Fleet, with the rank of admiral.
 In this command he played a major role in assuring the steady flow of troops and materials to Europe across the Atlantic during the later phases of World War II.
 He also directed Atlantic Fleet efforts in containing and destroying the German U-Boat fleet.
 For exceptionally meritorious service during his command, he was awarded a gold award star in lieu of a third Distinguished Service Medal.

-Retirement and last years

-Detached from duty as Commander-in-Chief, United States Atlantic Fleet, during September 1946, he subsequently retired from active duty on April 1, 1947 after 44 years of service.
+Detached from duty as Commander-in-Chief, United States Atlantic Fleet, during September 1946, he subsequently retired from active duty on April 1, 1947, after 44 years of service.

+Football commissioner

-Ingram was named commissioner of the All-America Football Conference.
+In February 1947 Ingram was named commissioner of the All-America Football Conference (AAFC), replacing Jim Crowley.
+The post carried with it an annual salary of $30,000 — approximately $470,000 in the 2023 equivalent.

 Serving until resigning in 1949, Ingram went on to serve as a vice president for the Reynolds Metals Company.

+Death and legacy

 In August 1952, Ingram suffered a heart attack while serving as the superintendent of summer schools at Culver Academies, then was stricken again with another attack on September 9, while at the United States Naval Hospital in San Diego, California.
 He died the following evening.

 Admiral Ingram and his wife Jean Fletcher (1892–1954) are buried at Arlington National Cemetery, in Arlington, Virginia.